Entertainment!: Artwork

-The cover, designed by King, shows the influence of the Situationist International, a group which became famous during the Paris '68 student-led revolution in France.
-It depicts an "Indian" shaking hands with a "cowboy" in three heavily processed versions of the same image, based on a still from one of the Winnetou films starring Lex Barker and Pierre Brice, which had once been popular in communist East Germany as critical narratives of capitalism.
-The faces are reduced to blobs of red and white — that is, to the stereotypical racial colours.
-A text that winds around the images reads, "The Indian smiles, he thinks that the cowboy is his friend.
+The album's cover artwork, designed by King, shows the influence of the Situationist International, a left-wing organization which became famous for inspiring the events of May 68 in France.
+It depicts an "Indian" shaking hands with a "cowboy" in three heavily processed versions of the same image, based on a still from one of the Winnetou films starring Lex Barker and Pierre Brice, which had once been popular in East Germany as narratives critical of capitalism.
+Their faces are reduced to blobs of red and white: that is, to their stereotypical skin colours.
+A text that winds around the images reads: "The Indian smiles, he thinks that the cowboy is his friend.
 The cowboy smiles, he is glad the Indian is fooled.
 Now he can exploit him."
-In this way, it approaches themes of exploitation, but taken with the lyrical content of the album, it may also point to simplistic depictions of ethnic, social or political conflict in the media as "cowboys and Indians".
+In this way, it approaches themes of exploitation, but may also criticize simplistic popular depictions of ethnic, social or political conflicts as "cowboys and Indians".

 The album's back cover depicts a family whose father says, "I spend most of our money on myself so that I can stay fat", while the mother and children declare, "We're grateful for his leftovers".
 On the album's inner sleeve, designed by Gill, small photographs depicting scenes shown on television are interlaced with text illustrating what the band suggests are the misleading subtexts of media presentation: "The facts are presented neutrally so that the public can make up its own mind"; "Men act heroically to defend their country"; "People are given what they want".

 Release

 "At Home He's a Tourist" reached number 58 in the UK Singles Chart, the highest position of any Gang of Four song.
 The band were originally asked to perform the song on Top of the Pops.
-However, when the show's producers heard the line "And the rubbers you hide in your top left pocket" they asked the group to change the word rubbers to rubbish for fear of causing offence; the four band members refused and the appearance was cancelled.
+However, when the show's producers heard the line "And the rubbers you hide in your top left pocket" they asked the group to change the word "rubbers" to "rubbish" for fear of causing offence; the band refused, and the appearance was cancelled.

-In 2005, the band performed the album live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.
-In 2009, King wrote a track by track commentary on the album for Clash.
-Hugo Burnham's memories of making the album were published in 2014 on the 35th anniversary of the release of the album.
+In 2005, the band performed the album live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back concert series.
+In 2009, King wrote a track-by-track commentary on the album for Clash.
+Hugo Burnham's memories of making the album were published in 2014, on the 35th anniversary of its release.